lordskidgod/MxConsole/README.md

  ### Step 3: Replace the Token and Other Dependencies Inside
  - Open the `.env` file in the root directory.
- - Replace the placeholders with your actual Discord bot token, client ID, guild ID, and error webhook URL:
+ - Replace the placeholders with your actual Discord bot token, client ID, guild ID etc...:

  ```sh
  TOKEN: 'DISCORD_BOT_TOKEN',                   // Replace with your bot token